asyaaa17/masters-course-2024-genome-bioinformatics/hw3/README.md

      ```bash
      perl ~/hw3/gmes_linux_64_4/gmes_petap.pl --sequence GCA_000146045.2_R64_genomic.fna.masked --ES --cores 8
      ```
-This procedure takes ~150 minutes.
+This procedure takes ~8 minutes. genemark.gtf is 4.4M.
 #### Deliverables

 - **Summary of Predicted Gene Numbers**:
 The AUGUSTUS tool was used for gene prediction in the *saccharomyces_cerevisiae_S288C*.
-The process resulted in a file named `augustus_output.gff3`, which contains the predicted gene structures.
+The process resulted in a file named `GCA_000146045.2_R64_genomic.masked.augustus_output.exonerate_output.gff3`, which contains the predicted gene structures.

-    ```bash
-     grep -c -P "\tgene\t"  GCA_000146045.2_R64_genomic.masked.augustus_output.gff3
-     ```
-- **Total predicted genes (AUGUSTUS):** 6310
+- **Total predicted genes (AUGUSTUS):** 5706

 After running GeneMark-ES, the number of predicted genes will be detailed in `genemark.gtf` in the output file.

-    ```
-     grep -c 'gene' genemark.gtf
-     ```
-- **Total predicted genes (GeneMark-ES):** 185915
+- **Total predicted genes (GeneMark-ES):** 5507

 The significant difference in gene counts between genemark.gtf and GCA_000146045.2_R64_genomic.masked.augustus_output.gff3 could be attributed to the inherent differences in prediction methodologies, parameters used, and sensitivity of the GeneMark and AUGUSTUS gene prediction tools.
-GeneMark might predict a larger number of genes due to its modeling approach or settings, which could result in a higher sensitivity to potential gene sequences.
+AUGUSTUS might predict a larger number of genes due to its modeling approach or settings, which could result in a higher sensitivity to potential gene sequences.
 Conversely, AUGUSTUS, depending on its configuration and training, might provide a more conservative estimate, focusing on genes with higher confidence levels.
 These variations highlight the importance of understanding the characteristics and underlying algorithms of each tool for genomic annotation.

 ## TASK 2
 ### Homology-Based Annotation